thomasWeise/iaoSlides/README.md

   2. `./scripts/pdflatex.sh slides evince` if you are using `pdf` figures
   3. `./scripts/xelatex.sh slides evince` if you have Chinese text (also: produces smaller output than `pdflatex`)
   4. `./scripts/lualatex.sh slides evince` if the above commands fail (LuaLaTeX is slightly better in dealing with memory allocation and stuff)
+  5. `mintex.sh slides <compiler1> <compiler2> ...` allows you to invoke an arbitrary selection of the above compiler scripts to produce the smallest `pdf`.
+Doing `mintex.sh mydoc latex lualatex xelatex`, for instance, will compile `mydoc.tex` with `latex.sh`, `lualatex.sh`, and `xelatex.sh` and keep the smallest resulting `pdf` file.

 ## 2. Available Commands